KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_celestial_tribes_angels_archangels_higher_realms.md

 Humans are the 12th tribe:
 the tribe of remembrance.

-## The Culmination — Why This Chapter Belongs in Your Book
+## The Culmination — Why This Chapter Belongs in This Book

 This chapter belongs near the end— after the synthesis of: